-The evolution of technologies and the introduction of IoT in the industry has not only led to the new Industrial Revolution 4.0, but also to the emergence of Energy 4.0.
-In this article you will find out how they relate to each other, and what benefits and challenges the digital revolution has brought to the energy world:
+The evolution of technologies and the introduction of IoT in the industry has not only led to the new Industrial Revolution 4.0 but also to the emergence of Energy 4.0.
+In this article, you will find out how they relate to each other, and what benefits and challenges the digital revolution has brought to the energy world.
+If you are interested, keep on reading!

 We know that energy consumption is a significant contributor to global emissions and climate change.
 Plus, the associated costs are rising in many parts of the world.
 The consequence is that there is increasing pressure to address both the volume and type of energy consumption in all areas and to utilise new and innovative solutions in doing so.